 Be sure to water and fertilize your lawn regularly, as this will help your grass grow stronger and more resilient to shade.
 Watering weekly rather than daily encourages deep-root growth.

-Remove or trim any tree or shrubbery that is blocking sunlight to the area, this will give more light to the lawn
+Remove or trim any tree or shrubbery that is blocking sunlight in the area; this will give more light to the lawn.

 Aerating your lawn once or twice a year will help to improve the soil structure and allow water and nutrients to penetrate deeper into the root zone.